phelix-/psostats-client/readme.md

 Open powershell or cmd as administrator: `.\psostats.exe`

+If network access is enabled the ui will be at `http://localhost:8081/` and you can view raw game data at `http://localhost:8081/game/info`

 `w` - write a game log file

 `q` - quit

 # Features

-### Shifta
+### Run Categorization

-Tracked over the course of the run.
-Illegal shifta (greater than PB) will be flagged.
-Runs with PB levels of shifta within the first two minutes will be marked as PB runs.
+Runs will be marked as PB Category if any preparation has been done before starting the quest.
+Examples include:
+* Mylla & Youlla (Twins PB) has been used before quest start
+* Players have over 5% PB charged
+* In quests without a starting console (eg. Mop-up and Sweep-up series)
+    - Any player is below 95% HP
+    - Shifta/Deband has been cast

 # To Do